 The use of Natural Oils for your Skin and Hair

-Natural oils is one of the wheels that make the world of cosmetics spin.
-These oils contain vitamins A, E and many others.
-Natural oils moisturize, nourish and protect, they can be used in their pure form and as an additive to daily care for face and hair.
-They perfectly cope with skin imperfections, pigmentation, flakes of skin or even vice versa.
+Natural oils are one of the wheels that make the world of cosmetics spin.
+These oils contain vitamins A, E, and many others.
+Natural oils moisturize, nourish, and protect, they can be used in their pure form and as an additive to daily care for face and hair.
+They perfectly cope with skin imperfections, pigmentation, flakes of skin, or even vice versa.
 Since the components of oils are similar to sebum, they also help to regulate the sebum.
 Even when applied to oily skin, it does not stimulate the development of extra sebum.

 So what is Argan Oil?

 Argan oil is one of the rarest oils in the world due to the limited habitat of the Argania Spinosa (argan tree).
 The argan tree only grows in Morocco.
-The fruits of the argan tree are being dried in the sun and its peel taken of from the pulp.
-Inside this pulp there are the seeds, covered in a very strong shell.
-After removing the shell, argan oil is squeezed out of the seeds by method of cold pressing.
+The fruits of the Argan tree are being dried in the sun and its peel is taken off from the pulp.
+Inside this pulp, there are the seeds, covered in a very strong shell.
+After removing the shell, argan oil is squeezed out of the seeds by the method of cold pressing.

 And what is Jojoba Oil?

 Jojoba oil is obtained from the nuts of the jojoba bush.
 This plant grows in the desert regions of the USA, Brazil, Mexico, and Egypt.
 Jojoba oil is retrieved by cold pressing the seeds.
 Jojoba oil actually is a natural liquid wax that can be stored for a very long time without oxidizing.

 Argan Oil Vs Jojoba Oil for Skin Care